microsoft/fluentui/rfcs/convergence/make-styles-no-functions.md

 });
 ```

-`theme` is typed strictly and offers tokens from `@fluentui/react-theme`.
+`theme` is typed and coupled to tokens from `@fluentui/react-theme`.
 This tokens shape is not extensible for customers.

 # Solution

 ## Export tokens separately

-Tokens are just CSS variables, we should be clear with customers on what they are using.
+Tokens are just CSS variables, we communicate this fact to customers so that they understand clearly what they are using.
 This also removes need in `useTheme()` hook as tokens can be accessed directly.

 ```tsx
 import { tokens } from '@fluentui/react-theme';